mwangisamkariuki/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False.
 Prototype: def is_same_class(obj, a_class):
 # Task 3: Same class or inherit from
 rite a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
 Prototype: def is_kind_of_class(obj, a_class):
+# Task 4:def is_kind_of_class(obj, a_class):
+Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
+Prototype: def is_kind_of_class(obj, a_class):
+You are not allowed to import any module
+# Task 5:Only sub class of
+Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ;
+otherwise False.
+Prototype: def inherits_from(obj, a_class):

+# Task 4:

+# Task 4: